evolableasia/battleship-env/README.md

 Please install Docker Engine and Docker Compose at this [document](https://docs.docker.com/compose/install/).
 If you aren't familiar with Docker, please read the official documents.

+You should To run Compose as a non-root user, see [Manage Docker as a non-root user](https://docs.docker.com/install/linux/linux-postinstall/).

 ### 2. Clone the repository

 ### 3. Build the image